RomainMln/Portfolio/README.md

 I would like to use this part to thank all the students of ISS that I had the opportunity to interact with.
 It was very enriching to exchange an work together and I learnt a lot from our interactions.

 I also would like to thank all the teachers of ISS.
-I could discover a bunch of new fields in which I had no knowledge in like electronics and many others.
+I could discover a bunch of new fields in which I had no knowledge in like electronics and many others thank to them.

 # Contact